yalmip/yalmip.github.io/_posts/examples/2016-09-17-polytopicgeometry.md

   thumb: lofberg.jpg
 ---

-The toolboxes YALMIP and [MPT] where initially developed independently, but have over the years seen more and more integration.
+The toolboxes YALMIP and [MPT] were initially developed independently, but have over the years seen more and more integration.
 Several functionalities in [MPT] require YALMIP, and several functionalities in YALMIP require [MPT].

 In this article, we will look at some examples where we use a combination of YALMIP and [MPT] commands, and we will also illustrate how some operations in [MPT] can be done using YALMIP code only, and vice versa.